-Miami Beach makes you think of beaches, bars, nightclubs and partying.
-But no matter where I go I think of food…good food…But here’s the thing, unless you are a local – or have access to a local – you really have no way of knowing where the good eats will be when you are travelling in unfamiliar surroundings.
+Miami Beach makes you think of beaches, bars, nightclubs and parties.
+But no matter where I go I think of food…good food…But here’s the thing, unless you are local – or have access to a local – you have no way of knowing where the good eats will be when you are travelling in unfamiliar surroundings.

 Let the Tour (and Eating) Begin

 We met promptly at our assigned place incidentally NOT on South Beaches Ocean Drive but 2 blocks away.
 This location may seem odd, but out of all the restaurants we dined at that night only one of them was actually on the famous Ocean Drive!
 Hey, I’m not disappointed at all – this is what I REALLY loved about the tour.
 Read on; I don’t want to spoil it for you.

 After meeting our tour guide Richie, and introducing ourselves to the other participants in our quest for good eats we were all happy to discover that there would only be seven people total.
 Having a small group is perfect because you don’t have to jostle for position to hear what the tour guide is saying and you get to spend some time getting to know your fellow travellers as you walk and eat.

 Richie – A Tour is Only as Good as the Tour Guide

 I’ve said this before, and I’ll repeat it.
 A tour is only as good as the Tour Guide.
 Get a lacklustre guide, and you’ll have a dull time but get an excellent guide, and you will stay interested and have fun.
 In the case of Richie, our guide from Miami Culinary Tours, he’s one of the best.
 Not only did he remember each one of our names, but he remembered where we were from, addressed each one of us by name and tried to involve us in the tour by keeping us interested, entertained and educated.
 He’s a guy full of energy!